camunda/camunda-docs-static/README.md

 Edit the file `config/banners.html`:

-add or remove a div with the attribute `data-banner`.
+Add or remove a div with the attribute `data-banner`.

 This is an example of a blockquote-style, html based banner.
 It will be visualized with a bar on the left.